diyabc/abcranger/README-ORIG.md

 - Streamline the two methodologies (model choice and then parameters estimation)
 - Write our own tree/rf implementation with better storage efficiency than ranger
 - Make functional tests for the two methodologies
+- Possible to use mondrian forests for online batches ?
+See [@lakshminarayanan2014mondrian]

 # References